-At the time of the review, the Authority found that the centre was holding a minimum of one weekly triple assessment clinic.
+At the time of the Review, the Authority found that the service at UCHG, and the satellite SBD service at LGH, were holding a minimum of one weekly triple assessment clinic.

-The MDT meeting must be held at least weekly.
+The multidisciplinary team (MDT) meeting must be held at least weekly.
 Patients discussed at the MDT meeting shall include all: